r00t0v3rr1d3/merlin/UserGuide.md

 * `sdelete`: securely delete a file.
 	* Usage: `sdelete <filepath>`
 * `ipconfig`, `ifconfig`: Get more detailed information on a host's network adapters.
+* `nslookup`: Perform lookup of hostname or IP address according to target system default resolver.
 ### Agent information
 * `jobs`: List an agent's currently queued jobs
 * `clear`, `c`: Clear queued jobs for an agent